 The throne room

-The throne room has kept all the original decorations as it was completed in 1772 during the reign of Carlos III.
+The throne room has kept all the original decorations as it was completed in 1772 during Carlos III‘s reign.

 In red and gold tones, it has just been completely restored.
-The cleaning of the fresco and the replacement of the velvet have been restored it to its former glory.
+The cleaning of the fresco and the replacement of the velvet gave it back its former glory.

 It is in this room that the sovereign holds all the ceremonial and official audiences.